artemvmin/traktor_s5_mod/README.md

 Here is a list of pioneers and their corresponding features that I have adapted:

-- Traktor Supreme Edition MOD [Go support Aleix on Patreon](https://www.patreon.com/supremeedition)!
+- Traktor Supreme Edition MOD ([Go support Aleix on Patreon](https://www.patreon.com/supremeedition)!
+His mod is light years ahead of mine.)
   - MixerFX

 ## Installation